CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/07_3_multi_zone_p3.md

 :width: 100%
 :align: center
 ```
+<br/><br/>

-Move the slider to switch to the other zone and watch the 8760 plot change.
+8. Move the slider to switch to the other zone and watch the 8760 plot change.
 Check the details of type and System again.
 ```{image} ../_static/multizone/multizone4_9.png
 :width: 100%
 :align: center
 ```
 <br/><br/>

+**Try: Visualize the Zone Loads for Heating Energy**

-8. Disconnect the cooling output from List Item and HB Color Rooms.
+9. Disconnect the cooling output from List Item and HB Color Rooms.
 Try visualizing heating for the house and garage zones.
 ```{image} ../_static/multizone/multizone4_12.png
 :width: 100%
 :align: center
 ```
+<br/><br/>

 ```{image} ../_static/multizone/multizone4_11.png
 :width: 100%